vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/03_Studies_in_Early_Saivism.md

 In the direct vision that is granted to the Pāśupata the ideal image of Mahādeva is visualized as being accompanied by his acolytes Nandin and Mahākāla, the

-m¯urtir nāma yad etad devasya daks.in. e pārśve sthitenodaṅmukhenopānte yad r¯upam upalabhyate vr. s.adhvajaś¯ulapān. inandimahākālordhvaliṅgādilaks.an. am. yad vā laukikāh. pratipadyante [ | ] mahādevasyāyatanam iti tatropastheyam |
+m¯urtir nāma yad etad devasya daks.iṇe pārśve sthitenodaṅmukhenopānte yad r¯upam upalabhyate vr. s.adhvajaś¯ulapāṇinandimahākālordhvaliṅgādilaks.aṇam. yad vā laukikāh. pratipadyante [ | ] mahādevasyāyatanam iti tatropastheyam |

 I propose to read a dan. ḍa after pratipadyante.

-33 The adverbial daks.in. ena (cf. MBh 1.203.21, above, p.
+33 The adverbial daks.iṇena (cf. MBh 1.203.21, above, p.
 500) is equivalent to daks.in. ā, which is the oia instrumental in ā preserved in some adverbs.
-Wackernagel 1930, III § 41b s.v. d´aks.in. a: ‘daks.in. ā´ zur rechten Seite.’
+Wackernagel 1930, III § 41b s.v. d´aks.iṇa: ‘daks.in. ā´ zur rechten Seite.’
 The phrase daks.in. ām¯urtigrahan. āt in his commen tary ad PS 1.9 shows that Kaun. ḍinya takes daks.in. ām¯urteh. as a compound, altough he does not explain it.
 However, his speaking of ‘eastern’, ‘northern’, and ‘western’ m¯urtis (below, n.
 34 on p.
 517) implies that he takes the compound as a Karmadhāraya.
 In the gloss (above, n.
 32 on p.
-516 f.) he makes clear that ‘southern’ is to be understood as ‘at the right side of’ (daks.in. e pārśve).
+516 f.) he makes clear that ‘southern’ is to be understood as ‘at the right side of’ (daks.iṇe pārśve).
 This is his explanation of the adverbial daks.in. ā (cf. below, n.
 39 on p.
 518).

 34 In this way the daks.in. ām¯urti continues the R. gvedic idea that the supreme deity manifests only one fourth of himself.
 R. V 10.90.3–4: